sanekmihailow/My_guide_instructions/CLI/AAA server/freeradius/Ubuntu16-04.md

 }
 ```
 ##### and restart freeradius
-> Note in db, table "radcheck" contains users and passwords if you use sql may froget "users file" in radius directory.
+> Note in db, table "radcheck" contains users and passwords if you use sql may forget "users file" in radius directory.